brownhash/feed/feeds/README.md

-# Json files that contains what to post where
+# Json files that contain what to post where

 Format -